shaotaoliu/SwiftUI.Firebase.Chat/README.md

 # SwiftUI.Firebase.Chat

 This is a chat app.
-There are still a lot word to do:
+There are still a lot work to do:
 1. Refactor the code.
 2. Do more tests and fix the bugs.
 3. Improve the performance.